 Once in Mostar, all you need is your own two feet to be able to see most of the city.
 Mostar is quite small and compact and, besides that, the entirety of the Old Town is pedestrianised so you have to get around on foot anyway.

 Also, contrary to the Bosnian capital of Sarajevo, Mostar is relatively flat so you’re not going to have a number of steep hills to contend with during your sightseeing.
 It is worth noting that the cobblestones in the old town can be fairly uneven and slick, so it is worth wearing good footwear to avoid slipping or twisting any ankles.
 Basically, flip-flops are a bad idea.

 All in all, Mostar is easy to get to from a number of neighbouring cities and is incredibly straightforward to get around once you’re there.

-What to Do in Mostar: Day One Itinerary
+What to Do in Mostar: 1 to 2 Day Itinerary

 Spend your first day in Mostar exploring the main sites within Mostar and its old town.
 Because of its small size, you can cover a lot of ground in a short amount of time.
 However, in order to make sure you maximise your time in this beautiful city, follow this itinerary to ensure you have the best possible trip to Mostar.